AppalNet User Guides

 - Make corrections to your processed FAFSA online.

 Financial aid can only be awarded to courses that are required for a student's degree.
-If you have required electives, you can take extra classes to fulfill those elective requirements.
-Once you have fulfilled those elective requirements, you can not take extra classes to receive financial aid.
-If our office determines you are receiving aid for courses that are not required at any point during the semester, your aid will be recalculated which may result in a balance owed to the university.
+If at any point in the semester, our office determines you are receiving aid for courses that are not required, your aid will be recalculated which may result in a balance owed to the university.

 Receiving my Aid